 Don’t ignore chronic vomiting or hairballs

-Cat guardians need to realize that hairballs are not normal.
-Yes, cats will vomit up the occasional hairball, but “normal” is no more than four times a year for longhaired cats, and twice a year for shorthaired cats.
+Cat parents need to realize that hairballs are not normal.
+Yes, cats will vomit up the occasional hairball, but “normal” is an occasional hairball.
 Anything more than that could be cause for concern.